Active Inference and Epistemic Value in Graphical Models: Problem Statement

 which consists of an average energy $\U{q(\bm{s})}{f(\bm{s})} = -\E{q(\bm{s})}{\log f(\bm{s})}$ and an entropy $\H{q(\bm{s})} = -\E{q(\bm{s})}{\log q(\bm{s})}$.

-Because the VFE is (usually) optimized with respect to the posterior $q$ with the use of variational calculus \cite{yedidia_constructing_2005}, the posterior is also referred to as the \emph{variational density}.
-In this paper, we will strictly reserve the $q$ notation for variational densities.
+Because the VFE is (usually) optimized with respect to the posterior $q$ with the use of variational calculus \cite{yedidia_constructing_2005}, the posterior $q$ is also referred to as the \emph{variational distribution}.
+In this paper, we will strictly reserve the $q$ notation for variational distributions.

 We can relate the exact posterior belief with the model definition through a normalizing constant $Z$, as

 where

 Throughout this paper, summation can be replaced by integration in the case of continuous variables.